Economic Mobility

 Elevate Rapid City

 In 2018, JTVF invested in Elevate Rapid City, an economic development entity for Rapid City and the Black Hills region.
 Its mission is to achieve the shared economic and community development goals that will elevate the quality of life and employment opportunities for all those who call Rapid City home.
-Our investment in the workforce development strategy of Elevate directly aligns with our cradle to career funding priority.
+Our investment focuses on Elevate’s workforce development strategy and aligns with our economic mobility strategies.

-Our role: Funder, Alan from the JTVF team is a member of the Board of Directors and executive committee.
+Our role: Funder, Our CEO is member of the Board of Directors and executive committee.

 Learn more about the grant application process.